faisalmemon/ios-crash-dump-analysis-book/markdown/HybridEnvironments.md

 }
 ```

-At first glance it might be that the database failed to load data properly.
+At first glance, it might be that the database failed to load data properly.
-In actual fact, the database is missing the entry for Pluto due to:
+In fact, the database is missing the entry for Pluto due to:

 ```
 void planet_database::load_data() {